 Installing various types of software through the use of scripts can be very helpful for any server admin.
 Typically this process requires utilizing the Linux shell (command line) or something like Softaculous.
-However with Virtualmin you’re able to install scripts directly through the Install Scripts module that is built right into Virtualmin.
-Although there is a limit to the scripts that are available in the GPL (free) version of Virtualmin, the scripts that are available are fantastic!
+However, with Virtualmin, you can install scripts directly through the Install Scripts module to build right into Virtualmin.
+Although there is a limit to the scripts available in the GPL (free) version of Virtualmin, the available scripts are fantastic!
 The focus of this article is to teach you how to utilize the Virtualmin Install Scripts module.

-This article implies that you have already installed Virtualmin, if you have not done so yet please take a look at the following article: How to install Virtualmin.
+This article implies that you have already installed Virtualmin.
+If you have not done so yet, please look at the following article: How to install Virtualmin.

-Before we get started you’ll need to login to your Virtualmin or Webmin account.
-If you’re not certain how to do this, or if you’re simply documenting all things Virtualmin, please review the following article, which should assist you with: How to login to Webmin.
-Most often, after a default installation of Webmin, the login URL will be yourdomain.tld:10000, replacing yourdomain.tld with your actual domain / website name.
-Once you’re logged in please proceed with the following steps that outline how to install scripts in in Virtualmin using the Install Scripts module.
+Before we get started, you'll need to login into your Virtualmin or Webmin account.
+If you're not certain how to do this or document als Virtualmin, please review the following article, which should assist you with: How to login to Webmin.
+Most often, after a default installation of Webmin, the login URL will be yourdomain.tld:10000, replacing yourdomain. tld with your actual domain/website name.
+Once you're logged in, please proceed with the following steps that outline how to install scripts in Virtualmin using the Install Scripts module.

-- Under the Virtualmin section select the domain from the dropdown menu for which you’d like to install a script on.
+Under the Virtualmin section, select the domain from the dropdown menu on which you'd like to install a script.

-- You should now be on the Install Scripts page which depending on your version of Virtualmin, will look similar to the following
+It would be best if you were now on the Install Scripts page, which depending on your version of Virtualminwill look similar to the following.

-- Select the script that you’d like to execute by clicking the radio button next to the name of the script for the purpose of this article, SquirrelMail is selected
+Select the script that you'd like to execute by clicking the radio button next to the script's name for this article.
+SquirrelMail is selected.

 It might take a bit of time for the Installation to complete.
 But once done, Virtualmin will let you know if the script had been installed successfully.